The 2018 flood insurance marketplace is offering unprecedented opportunities for:

 New modeling technology and in Florida, a welcoming regulatory environment, have caused a doubling of the number of private firms here in the past two years.
-(Our clients include) Actuarial experts, disaster modelers, and third-party vendors are utilizing new technology to better predict and price flood risk – and offering better priced products than the NFIP in many instances.
+Our clients include actuarial experts, disaster modelers, and third-party vendors who are utilizing new technology to better predict and price flood risk – and offering better priced products than the NFIP in many instances.

 Private market insurance is just one part of the 21st Century approach to flood protection that Lisa Miller and Associates is using to help its clients.
 Resiliency efforts are seeing a rebirth, too.
 With greater coastal flooding, FEMA estimates that for every $1 spent on pre-event mitigation, $6 is saved in insurance claims.
 If it’s resilient, flood insurance will follow!